projectgus/digitalIOPerformance/README.md

 interrupt safe, and they disable any previous analogWrite() calls.

-When you include the library, these functions automatically replace the built-in digitalWrite, digitalRead & pinMode functions.
+When you include the library, these functions automatically replace the built-in digitalWrite & pinMode functions.
 If you don't want this to happen, define DIGITALIO_MANUAL before including (as shown above.)

 ## digitalWriteFast / digitalReadFast / pinModeFast